adelinferaru/satellite/readme.md

 **How to install and run:**

-1. Create a folder.
+1. Download the repository and unzip.
-2. Navigate inside that folder and run
+2. Navigate inside that folder and run command:
-    > **composer require adelinferaru/satellite**
+    > **composer install**
 3. Run command:
-    > **composer install**
-4. Run command:
     > **php artisan serve**
-5. You will se something like this:
+4. You will se something like this:
     > Laravel development server started: <http://127.0.0.1:8000>
-6. Open a browser and navigate to:  <http://127.0.0.1:8000>
+5. Open a browser and navigate to:  <http://127.0.0.1:8000>

 **TBD**